IBM/aspera-cli/README.md

 ```

 In order to keep persistency of configuration on the host,
-you should mount your user's config folder to the container.
+you should specify your user's config folder as a volume for the container.
 To enable write access, a possibility is to run as `root` in the container (and set the default configuration folder to `/home/cliuser/.aspera/ascli`).
 Add options: